Physics-Informed BEV World Model

 Beyond generative quality, adherence to physical consistency more directly determines practical utility.

-Baseline (DIAMOND).
+Baseline (DIAMOND)

 High visual quality but weak physical consistency